Polydile/dile-checkbox/README.md

 ### Custom events

-- **eit-checkbox-changed**: Every time the checkbox changes emits a eit-checkbox-changed event.
+- **dile-checkbox-changed**: Every time the checkbox changes emits a dile-checkbox-changed event.
 The checkbox current state is received in the handler usign the event object "detail" property.

 ### CSS Custom Properties